WebReflection/jsgtk-twitter/README.md

 # A Desktop Client for Twitter Mobile
- ... if that makes any sense to you
+ ... if that makes any sense to you.